 First Nations Curators' Program

 Applications to Firstdraft’s First Nations Curators’ Program are open year round and assessed periodically.
 The program supports an emerging Aboriginal and/or Torres Strait Islander practitioner to present an exhibition at Firstdraft.
-The recipient will be offered a $1,500 curatorial fee, $1,000 for artist fees, support with exhibition development and a professional mentorship with an established First Nations curator.

 The Program is designed to provide early career curatorial practitioners with new skills, professional development and access to key industry networks.
 The Firstdraft board will work with the recipient to select a mentor of their choice.